NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 <a href="http://neondataskills.org/remote-sensing/2_LiDAR-Data-Concepts_Activity2/">Overview of DSM, DTM and CHM discussion in the Raster LiDAR Data here.</a>
 </div>

-> NOTE: These data were collected by the National Ecological Observatory Network
+> NOTE: The data used in this tutorial were collected by the National Ecological
-> in their <a href="http://www.neoninc.org/science-design/field-sites/san-joaquin" target="_blank">
+> Observatory Network in their <a href="http://www.neoninc.org/science-design/field-sites/san-joaquin" target="_blank">
 > Domain 17 California field site</a>.
 The data are available in full, for
 > no charge, but by request, [from the NEON data portal](http://data.neoninc.org/airborne-data-request "AOP data").